setsr - interact with the source route selection mechanism.SYNOPSIS

 Argument ip is the IP address of a computer to be permitted to use the specified interface.
 If several computers are to be allowed, a mask can be specified, thus allowing all computers on such a pseudo subnet to communicate via the interface.

-The final argument allows an auxiliary gateway to be used on the specified interface (if such a gateway exists).
-NAT32 currently supports two gateways (the main gateway and an aux gateway) per Internet interface.
+The final argument allows an alternate gateway to be used on the specified interface (if such a gateway exists).
+NAT32 currently supports two gateways (the main gateway and an alt gateway) per Internet interface.